Frequently Asked Questions about Sri Lanka Ballooning

 How big are the balloons?

 There are balloons of several sizes that range from small baskets for one person up to baskets with 32 passengers.
 Some balloons are up to 30 metres high.
+We operate medium size balloons (10 & 16 pax) to serve optimum Sri Lanka Ballooning experience.

 What kind of material is the balloon made of?

-The envelope is usually made of nylon or polyester, the same type of fabric parachutes are made of.
+The envelope is usually made of nylon or polyester, the similar type of fabric parachutes are made of.
 It is very tightly woven and is coated with a material that makes it airtight.
 The nylon is only used to keep the hot air in the balloon.
 The basket load is transferred by steel or Kevlar cables to a series of vertical load tapes, which carry the load.

 Why is the basket made of wicker?